 Be Careful Out There: Talking about our Work in Today's Divided Political Climate

-Sadly, in today's overheated media landscape, there are groups that attempt to "catch" school professionals speaking disparagingly about families and students, or talking about Diversity, Equity, Inclusion and Belonging and Social Emotional Learning in a way that makes it seem as though they are trying to "indocrinate students with the woke agenda."
+Sadly, in today's overheated media landscape, there are groups that attempt to "catch" school professionals speaking disparagingly about families and students, or talking about DEIB and SEL in a way that makes it seem as though they are trying to "indocrinate students with the woke agenda."
 While all school professionals know that these videos have been highly manipulated, we should all be on guard when we are talking to strangers about our employers.
-Join Eva Vega-Olds, noted diversity, equity, and inclusion consultant for a discussion how to help teachers and other colleagues make sure that they are maintaining appropriate boundaries and understand that they can represent their schools while still being true to themselves.
-She'll also talk about how admissions professionals can avoid being drawn into cultural war questions from families and get themselves out of these uncomfortable situations.
+Come hear Eva Vega-Olds, noted diversity, equity, and inclusion consultant discuss how to help teachers and other colleagues make sure that they are maintaining appropriate boundaries and understand that they can represent their schools while still being true to themselves.
+She'll also talk about how admissions professionals can avoid being drawn into cultural war questions from families, and get themselves out of these uncomfortable situations.

 Chief Communications Officer

 Speaker | Trainer | Certified Professional Coach

 L&D 1 Maintain High Standards of Integrity and Ethical Behavior all constituents served.